 Bungalows or bungalow style houses are typically one-floored buildings.
 They have low-pitched, gabled roofs.
 They also usually come with a small, covered front porch.
 These low-rise buildings typically feature verandahs and sometimes, are detached properties with a small hatch.

 Bungalow style: A brief history

-Although most bungalows started appearing in New England, the style made a name for itself in California.
+Although most bungalows started appearing in New England, the style made a name for itself in California in the United States.
 The “California bungalow” was meant to appeal to middle-class buyers in the early 1900s.

-What you need to know before you start renovating
+Factors you need to consider before you start renovating

 Not all bungalows date back to the early 20th century, but if you’re working with an old home, there are a few factors you need to consider.
-As always, materials such as asbestos need to be properly removed during the renovation process.
+As always, remove materials such as asbestos during the renovation process.
 A professional can safely eliminate asbestos from the living areas prior to renovation.

 Taking color into consideration while renovating is another way to bring out the best in a bungalow home.
 For example, utilizing variations of gray can keep the structure “historically accurate.”
 However, you can also utilize variations of orange and peach if you want to add more “pop.”
 And of course, bringing in a professional interior designer or decorator can help ensure that you create a bungalow home that’s true to your style as well as its roots.